-Motion 6: Moved by C. Richardson, seconded by N. Black that Senate approve that the number of credits for ADMN-3406 Work Placement I, ADMN-4406 Work Placement II, ADMN-4407 Work Placement III courses (Co-op) be changed from 3 credits to 1 credit with the following new course codes ADMN-3403 Work Placement I, ADMN-4403 Work Placement II and ADMN-4404 Work Placement student is registered in any of ADMN-3403 Work Placement I (formerly ADMN-3406) ADMN-4403 Work Placement II (formerly ADMN-4406), ADMN-4404 Work Placement III (formerly ADMN-4407) courses (Co-op), students may register for one additional 3-credit course.
-A student wishing to enroll in two courses, total of 6 credits, during their Co-op term must obtain approval from the Employer and
+- Motion 6: Moved by C. Richardson, seconded by N. Black that Senate approve that the number of credits for ADMN-3406 Work Placement I, ADMN-4406 Work Placement II, ADMN-4407 Work Placement III courses (Co-op) be changed from 3 credits to 1 credit with the following new course codes ADMN-3403 Work Placement I, ADMN-4403 Work Placement II and ADMN-4404 Work Placement III, respectively.
+CARRIED - Motion 7: Moved by C. Richardson, seconded by N. Black that Senate approve that when a student is registered in any of ADMN-3403 Work Placement I (formerly ADMN-3406) ADMN-4403 Work Placement II (formerly ADMN-4406), ADMN-4404 Work Placement III (formerly ADMN-4407) courses (Co-op), students may register for one additional 3-credit course.
+A student wishing to enroll in two courses, total of 6 credits, during their Co-op term must obtain approval from the Employer and Director, School of Business.
+CARRIED - Motion 8: Moved by C. Richardson, seconded by G. Phillips that Senate approve that the following be changed in the Co-op section of the Academic Calendar from: